dtap001/techie-tales/_posts/2024-11-01-certs-in-and-outs.md

 - File extensions: .pfx, .p12
 - This file is encrypted and protected with a password
 - The pfx file contain multiple cryptographic objects including public key certificates, private keys, intermediate keys.
-- One or more certificates packed together, password-encrypted
+- **One or more certificates packed together, password-encrypted**
-- Use: you want to store and transfer your private keys and cert bundles securely
+- Used when someone wants to store and transfer private keys and cert bundles securely together in one file

 ##### How to create and read it?